Remembering Dr. Martin Luther King's History and Legacy

 93% of white Americans feel that Black Americans will eventually have equal rights... but only 50% of of Black Americans believe this.
 Yet, only 45% of white Americans express support for the Black Lives Matter racial justice movement.
 Meanwhile, 66% of Latinos, 69% of Asians and 87% of Black Americans support the movement.

-On January 6, Reverend Raphael Warnock, Senior Pastor at Rev. King's church, is set to become the first Black Democratic senator to represent a former Confederate state, the first Black senator ever elected in GA, and only the 11th Black Senator ever.
+On January 6, 2021 Reverend Raphael Warnock, Senior Pastor at Rev. King's church, was set to become the first Black Democratic senator to represent a former Confederate state, the first Black senator ever elected in GA, and only the 11th Black Senator ever.

-On that same day, a mob of pro-Trump and far-right extremists stormed the National Capitol during the certification of the Electoral College votes – at the encouragement of the sitting President.
+On that same day, a mob of pro-Trump and far-right extremists stormed the National Capitol during the certification of the Electoral College votes – at the encouragement of the former President Trump.
 They met very little police resistance and people of color were quick to point out the disparities in police force displayed and exercised compared to Black Lives Matter protests.

-And just 2 days later, on January 20th, we will be swearing our first ever female Vice President, who happens to be a biracial woman of color, daughter of immigrants and part of the 2nd class to be integrated in Berkeley, CA.
+On January 20, 2021 we swore in our first ever female Vice President, who happens to be a biracial woman of color, daughter of immigrants and part of the 2nd class to be integrated in Berkeley, CA.

 The significance of the time period we’ve been living through and this particular moment in history are not lost on me.
 We have a lot of work to do but still, I have goosebumps.
 I’m emotional.
 I still have a dream.